LairdCP/BLE_Gateway_Firmware/docs/readme_ltem_aws.md

 ![Web portal devices page](images/device_portal.png)
 _Web portal devices page_

-Each MG100 that is added is identified by its IMEI.
+Each device that is added is identified by its IMEI.

 Click on the device ID to display its data.

 ![Pinnacle 100 data](images/pinnacle_100_data.png)
 _Pinnacle 100 data_

-If a BME280 sensor is discovered, the MG100 connects and reports BME280 sensor data every 60 seconds.
+If a BME280 sensor is discovered, the Pinnacle device connects and reports BME280 sensor data every 60 seconds.
 The graph only displays live data that is logged while viewing the webpage.
 If the user leaves the web page and returns, the graph starts over with the most recent data that was received when returning to the page.

 ### BT510 Sensor Data